AndrewConway/ConcreteSTV/ElectionRules.md

 change an election outcome) priority of exclusions with respect to rule (17).
 He did not comment on whether any of these would be fixed for the next election, or whether they would adopt any of our recommendations.
 We are seeking clarification.

+Update 2: The resolution has largely been to change the legislation (Dec 2021) to match what the AEC did.
+The tie breaking has been changed to what the AEC did (which is arguably better than what the legislation had required), and the horrible Bulk Exclusion rules no longer apply when the count is done by computer (but do apply when the count is done by hand, which could produce different results).
+The error in the AEC's handling of rule 18 is not addressed in the legislation.
+The legislation does include a clause requiring some checking of the listed votes against the paper ballots, which is a great thing as it will encourage the AEC to actually provide some meaningful evidence that the election result is correct.
+I will create new rulesets taking the new legislation into account very soon.

 ## ACT Legislative Assembly